isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-fleas-come-from/index.md

 layout: post
 ---

-[Fleas](https://pestpolicy.com/at-what-temperature-do-fleas-die/) are remarkably adaptable parasites that can survive in numerous environments beyond their preferred animal hosts.
+[Fleas](https://pestpolicy.com/at-what-temperature-do-fleas-die/)are remarkably adaptable parasites that can survive in numerous environments beyond their preferred animal hosts.
 While they commonly live and feed on warm-blooded animals like dogs and cats, these persistent pests have evolved to thrive in various household settings.
 Understanding where fleas live is the first step toward effective control.

 - Within homes, fleas frequently establish populations in carpets where the dense fibers provide ideal protection for eggs and developing larvae.
 The warm, humid environment created by foot traffic and indoor heating creates perfect breeding conditions.
-Bedding and mattresses also serve as prime [flea](https://pestpolicy.com/best-flea-carpet-powder/) habitats, offering both warmth from sleeping humans and pets along with easy access to blood meals.
+Bedding and mattresses also serve as prime [flea](https://pestpolicy.com/best-flea-carpet-powder/)habitats, offering both warmth from sleeping humans and pets along with easy access to blood meals.

 Upholstered furniture similarly provides shelter and proximity to hosts, while clothing and shoes can transport fleas throughout the home.
 Even tiny cracks in flooring can harbor fleas between feedings.